Neutron moderation spectrum considering inelastic scattering: Neutron moderation in absorbing media containing several sorts of nuclei

 However if we look at the kinematics of two-particle elastic scattering, the case when the light incident particle after collision has the same energy as before, corresponds to the only point of the momentum diagram -- when both particles after collision move along the same line in the L-system.
-I.e. $P_1 ^{(L)} \parallel P_2 ^{(L)}$, where $P_1 ^{(L)}$ and $P_2 ^{(L)}$ are the momenta of the incident and scattering particles in L-system after collision.
+I.e. $P_1 ^{(L)} \parallel P_2 ^{(L)}$, where $P_1 ^{(L)}$ and $P_2 ^{(L)}$ are the momenta of the incident and scattering particles in L-system after collision (e.g. \cite{Sitenko1993}).
 This point corresponds to the solution $P_1 ^{(L)} = P_{10}^{(L)}$ and $P_2 ^{(L)} = 0$, $P_{10}^{(L)}$ is the incident particle momentum in L-system after collision.
-This solution is traditionally considered as valid, but it is obviously not physical, since the situation when the classical particle is scattered on another one, while preserving its momentum vector, just cannot happen.
+This solution is traditionally considered as valid, but it is obviously not physical, since the situation when the classical particle is scattered on another one, while preserving its momentum vector, is not possible.
 So the point at which the logarithmic energy decrement is zero, should be excluded from consideration as non-physical.

 It is interesting though that when considering the inelastic scattering through the stage of compound nucleus, this point cannot be excluded.
 The neutron can be ejected from the compound nucleus with the same momentum vector it had before.
 This problem is smoothed over by the fact that the inelastic scattering is a threshold reaction (with the threshold about $10^{5}$~keV), and its cross-section is zero for the neutron energy corresponding to the point of $\xi = 0$.